beezwax/filemaker-fail2ban/README.md

 maxretry = 6
 ```

-Make sure the following values are defined somewhere in your jail.conf file:
+Make sure the following values are defined in the [DEFAULT] section of the jail.conf file or at beginning of jail.local:

 ```
 # email to receive start, stop, ban, and unban notifications
 destemail = notifications@domain.com

-# e.g., server, not server.domain.com
+# This is servername, not servername.domain.com
-hostname = myhostname
+hostname = `hostname -s`

 banaction = pf
 ```